-You still build up ('accrue') your usual holiday entitlement during maternity leave.
+You still accrue (build up) your usual holiday entitlement while you're on maternity leave.
+This includes bank holidays.

 You should talk with your employer as early as possible to agree how and when to take your holiday entitlement, including any you'll accrue while on maternity leave.